-The Cape 31 One-Design Class has been created as a strict one-design class where the true test when racing is between sailors and not boats.
+The Cape 31 Class was created as a strict one-design class where the true test when racing is between sailors and not boats.
 The fundamental objective of the class rules is to ensure that this concept is maintained, while preserving the Cape 31’s ease of handling, reasonable cost of ownership, safety and suitability as a true all-round racing boat.

-The Cape 31 is a proven IRC performer in the UK and all new UK Boats will adhere to the UK Class Rules that have been optimised for IRC.
-We want to build off this IRC success with the initial goal of Cape 31's racing within current established IRC fleets and the long-term goal of Class Racing using the same IRC setup.
-This creates a true all-round Class that can easily switch from IRC Racing to Class Racing.
-All Hulls, Rigs and Appendages shall not be modified, while there will be size limitations on the sails.
-Sails can be built by any company in any material, as long as they are IHC measured and comply with any current IRC Rules and the UK Class limitations.
-An 'owner driver' rule will be enforced for all UK boats as well a 3 pro sailor limit.
+The Cape 31 is a proven IRC/ORC performer and all boats will adhere to the Class Rules that have been optimised for the various rating systems.
+We want to build off this success under IRC/ORC with the initial goal of Cape 31's racing in 'new territories' within current established fleets and the long-term goal of Class Racing.
+This creates a true all-round Class that can easily switch from IRC/ORC Racing to Class Racing.
+All Hulls, Rigs and Appendages shall not be modified, while there are size limitations on the sails.
+Sails can be built by any company in any material, as long as they are IHC measured.
+An 'owner/amateur driver rule' is enforced as well a 3 pro sailor limit.

-To ensure the longevity of the class and keep the ethos going we have a Class Association which all of our Owners are members of.
-The Class is responsible for Class Admin, Rules compliance, Maintenance, Measuring, Communications, Event and Series Organisation.
+To ensure the longevity of the class and keep the ethos maintained, Cape 31 Class have a Class Association which all of our Owners are members of.
+The Class is responsible for Class Administration, Rules compliance, Measuring, Communications, Event organisation.

 The Ex-Com shall be responsible for interpreting and enforcing the rules and managing the affairs and assets of the class, this may include organising class event schedules.